michaeljvdh/WledGetPixy/README.md

 You can use this one one of two to use GetPixy.

-1. **Windows .exe fashion**

-   1. Download Windows Asset (.zip File)
-   2. Extract contents into a folder
-   3. Configure convert.cfg, enter WLED ipaddress, brightness (0-100) of frames sent and resolution for example 8x8,16x16, 32x32 (There is no limit here)
-   4. Run GetPixy.exe (which will create additional default folders)
-   5. Drop a .png / .jpg or .gif in the monitor folder
-   6. For custom scripting please refer to the **Advanced Guide & Details**

 2. **Python fashion**

    1. Download GetPixy-Python Asset (.zip file)